Menshen: Legends

+Door gods are said to protect the household against evil spirits.

 The 10th chapter of the Chinese novel Journey to the West includes an account of the origin of door gods.
 In it, the Dragon King of the Jing River disguised himself as a human to outsmart the fortune teller Yuan Shoucheng.
 Since he was able to control the weather, he made a bet with Yuan about Chang'an's forecast for the next day.
 He was nonplussed, however, when he received an order from the Jade Emperor telling him to give the city precisely the weather Yuan had predicted.
 The Dragon King preferred to win the bet and disregarded the order, going to Yuan to gloat the next day.
 Yuan remained calm and revealed that he had known the Dragon King's identity all along.
 Moreover, since the dragon had been so arrogant as to disregard an order from the Jade Emperor, his doom would be short in coming.
 The dragon was shocked to see his disobedience known and immediately pleaded with Yuan to save him.
 Yuan let him know that the Jade Emperor would send Wei Zheng—a senior minister from the court of the Emperor Taizong of the Tang—to execute him at noon the following day.
 He told him his best course of action was to ask Taizong for help and, taking pity on the Dragon King, the emperor agreed to save him.
 In order to do so, the emperor summoned Wei Zheng to play go with him in the morning.
 He endeavored to keep Wei from leaving until after noon, preventing him from carrying out the Jade Emperor's order, and was delighted when Wei grew so tired with the long game that he fell asleep.
 A little while later, however, the Great Ancestor was told that a dragon's head had fallen from the sky.
 Wei awoke and told him that his spirit had left his body during his nap and gone to Heaven to carry out the Jade Emperor's order.
 The annoyed spirit of the Dragon King then haunted the Great Ancestor each night until his generals Qin Shubao and Yuchi Gong volunteered to stand guard at his door.
 The emperor enjoyed his peaceful sleep but did not want to continue bothering his two generals.
 In their place, he had artists paint their portraits and paste them to the doors.
 This was then copied by his subjects.